prossel/Unity-Template-QuestXRHands/README.md

 # Unity-Template-QuestXRHands

-A quickstart Unity 2022 project for Oculus Quest uging XR Interaction toolkit and hands detection
+A quickstart Unity 6 project for Meta Quest uging XR Interaction toolkit and XR Hands

+For Unity 2022, use the Unity-2022 branch.
 For Unity 2021, use the Unity-2021 branch.

 ## Getting started